fun4seb/GitNotes/2021 ~ Winter/GEOG274/GEOG274 - Week 2.md

-# GEOG274 - Week 2: Earth internal structure, energy, and tectonics
+# GEOG274 - Week 2: Earth internal structure, Energy, and Tectonics
 - Earth's internal structure and energy: refers to the **endogenic system** (internal)
     - Energy source: heat from pressure (gravity) and radioactive decay